Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 };
 ```

-It may use a RTOS or run a simple `while` loop.
-Additional software components such as CMSIS-View, CMSIS-DSP, or mbedTLS are added directly to the *Reference Application* and not provided by other software layers.
+The application may use a RTOS kernel or run a simple `while` loop.
+Additional software components such as CMSIS-View, CMSIS-DSP, or mbedTLS are added directly to the *Reference Application*.
 In general the `connections:` that are consumed should be minimized allowing to run the example on many different target boards.

 ### Board Layer